CodingItWrong/user-modifiable-software/smalltalk/challenges.md

 I think another challenge to Smalltalk's adoption today is a lack of documentation.
 Goldberg saw this problem looking back:

-> There was no documentation, there were talks.
+> There was no documentation: there were talks.
 And in those talks, we would say “if you want to know how to do something, you just read the code, and it pretty much self-documents”—I mean, we were so full of ourselves.

-(Goldberg)
+(Goldberg 41:44)

 In trying to learn Squeak, this lack of documentation has been a barrier for me.
 There is some information in the Squeak wiki, but it's not consistently organized and edited.
 Once a developer finishes the [*Squeak by Example*](https://wiki.squeak.org/squeak/6546) book, generally the advice they're given is "use the Smalltalk browser"--a tool that allows exploring class and method definitions live.
 While the browser is a powerful tool for learning, it's not the same as having up-to-date and clear documentation--at least for introductory purposes.